Icewind Dale II: Development

-The game went gold on August 5, 2002, and was released on August 27.
-After the release of Icewind Dale II, Sawyer expressed dissatisfaction over the Icewind Dale series, saying that "I wasn't particularly thrilled with how my work on [Icewind Dale] came out..." and, "...[Heart of Winter] managed to actually be worse than my Icewind Dale stuff".
+The game went gold on August 5, 2002, and was released in North America on August 27 and in the United Kingdom on August 30.
+After the release of Icewind Dale II, Sawyer expressed dissatisfaction over the Icewind Dale series, saying "I wasn't particularly thrilled with how my work on [Icewind Dale] came out..." and, "...[Heart of Winter] managed to actually be worse than my Icewind Dale stuff".
 In regards to Icewind Dale II he said: "[It] came out better than I expected, but still, not exactly awe-inspiring".
 Chris Avellone later said: "Icewind Dale was a fun series, but it didn't try to set the bar for anything other than a fun romp.
 People may remember enjoying it, but it wasn’t trying to break any new ground or do anything revolutionary.
 In some respects, it was almost a step back from other games we'd done and focused more on exploration and dungeon crawls".
 A Collector's Edition containing bonus material, such as a full-color cloth map and soundtrack CD, was also released.
 Icewind Dale II was the final game developed using the Infinity Engine.